khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Sentiment-Analysis-with-Python.md

 categories: [Python]
 tags: [python, nlp, machine-learning]
 image:
-  path: "/commons/Sentiment Analysis with Python From Basics to Production.png"
+  path: "/commons/Sentiment Analysis with Python From Basics to Production.webp"
   alt: "Sentiment Analysis with Python: From Basics to Production"
 ---